cybertron/openstack-virtual-baremetal/README.rst

 Patching the Host Cloud
 ^^^^^^^^^^^^^^^^^^^^^^^

+The changes described in this section apply to compute nodes in the host cloud.

 Apply the Nova pxe boot patch file in the ``patches`` directory to the host cloud Nova.
 Examples: